npersily3/vm/README.md

 The goal of this program is to simulate a virtual memory manager that exists in all modern operating systems.
-In order to mimic the experience of a user accessing places in memory, I reserve but not commit a large portion of virtual address space with the function VirtualAlloc.
+In order to mimic the experience of a user accessing places in memory, I reserve but do not commit a large portion of virtual address space with the function VirtualAlloc.
-Then in a loop the program tries to access parts of the reserved space.
-Since the space is not commited exceptions are generated.
+Then, in a loop, the program tries to access parts of the reserved space.
+Because the space is not committed, exceptions are generated.
 These exceptions are how I know there is a page fault.
 Once I get a page fault it is my duty to map a page as quickly as possible.

 ## Roadmap